๐Ÿงช

 Synthesis Reaction

-A chemical reaction in which two or more simple substances combine to form a single, more complex product.
+A chemical reaction in which two or more simpler substances (elements or compounds) combine to form a single, more complex product.

 Prerequisites: